Implementing and Tuning the Common Reduction Parallel Pattern

 An Introduction to the Reduction Operation

 Reduction is a common operation in parallel programming that reduces the elements of an array into a single result.
-Let’s say we want to add the elements of a large array into a single sum (Figure 1).
+Let’s say you want to add the elements of a large array into a single sum (Figure 1).
 Doing this operation in parallel requires the computation of partial sums that are sequentially combined, or reduced, to produce the final result.
 Reduction operators (for example, summation, minimum, maximum, minimum location, and maximum location) are associative and are often commutative.
 There are many ways to implement a reduction, and its performance depends on the underlying processor architecture.
 This article explores several ways to express reductions in Data Parallel C++ (DPC++) and discusses the performance implications of each.

 Figure 1.
 Pictorial representation of a summation reduction